zhstark/exercise-leetcode/Divide&Conquer.md

 > Merge k sorted linked lists and return it as one sorted list.
 Analyze and describe its complexity.

 There is no need to put in into logn levels like merge sort.
 We can just merge 2 linked list at once.
-Than the time complextiy is O(n), while the space complexity is O(1).
+Than the time complextiy is O(nklogk), while the space complexity is O(1).

 ```Java
 /**